 10. Gougane Barra, Co.
 Cork

 Gougane Barra is a settlement on a little island in a lake in County Cork.
-The name is said to have come from Saint Finbarr, who built a monastery on the landmass in the 6th-century.
+The name is said to have come from Saint Finbarr, who built a monastery on the landmass in the 6th century.

-Today, Gougane Barra is a stunning little piece of the past that exists under the radar in west Cork.
+Today, Gougane Barra is a stunning little piece of the past that exists under the radar in West Cork.
+But what makes it truly special is the sense of profound peace that settles over you as you walk the short causeway to the island.Â

 9. Swiss Cottage, Co.
 Tipperary